tursodatabase/libsql/ext/ota/README.txt

   * All non-temporary triggers are disabled.

-2) PRAGMA pager_ota_mode:
+2) PRAGMA pager_ota_mode=1:

   This pragma sets a flag on the pager associated with the main database only.
   In a zipvfs system, this pragma is intercepted by zipvfs and the flag is set on the lower level pager only.

   The flag can only be set when there is no open transaction and the pager does not already have an open WAL file.
 Attempting to do so is an error.